-We firstly formulated the JSSP as a Markov Decision process, which was fundamental to inscribe the problem in an actor-critic scheme.
+We first formulated the JSSP as a Markov Decision Process, which was fundamental to inscribe the problem in an actor-critic scheme.
 The method adopted takes inspiration from the Proximal Policy Optimization, \cite{schulman2017proximal}, using a dynamic adaptation of the penalty term to facilitate exploitation over exploration, and vice-versa, depending on the situation.

-In a second phase, we studied several classes of deep models that could fit for the JSSP, eventually landing on a double incident LSTMs framework, where each LSTM works as a projection into a fixed space.
+In the second phase, we studied several classes of deep models that could fit the JSSP, eventually landing on a double incident LSTM framework, where each LSTM works as a projection into a fixed space.
 The actor ends with an action masking to control feasibility, combined with a soft-max function to recreate a discrete probability distribution, aka the policy estimator.
 At its bottom, the critic has an encoder network, collapsing the embeddings of the second LSTM into a scalar, representing the state-value function estimator.

 Our algorithm can generalize to a certain extent to instances with larger sizes, and with different distributions, than the one used in the training phase.
-The approach shows a decisive improvement towards the deterministic mixed-integer solver CPLEX, finally proving it is possible to generate new efficient greedy heuristics just from learning-based methodologies.
+The approach shows a decisive improvement towards the deterministic mixed-integer branch-and-cut algorithm {implemented in known solver CPLEX, the adaptive algorithm implemented in \cite{Sotskov1996Adaptive}, 17 priority rule-based heuristics, and a Deep Reinforcement learning algorithm, especially in terms of the makespan value, finally proving it is possible to generate new efficient greedy heuristics just from learning-based methodologies.}

 {\setstretch{1} }